CJS6600EN - Advanced Community Policing

 Practically minded

 Practical applications of community policing, including problem-solving techniques, crime prevention, and public engagement strategies, are integral to the course.
-Students develop actionable skills that can be directly applied to their law enforcement careers or community leadership roles.
+Law enforcement and community leaders apply actionable and available skills.

 Experientially transformed

 Through real-world case studies, discussions, and community engagement projects, students experience the challenges and opportunities of community policing firsthand.
-This experiential learning prepares them to return to their communities with a deeper understanding of how to implement community policing strategies.
+Understanding community policing strategies creates a deeper understanding.